She-Hulk Attorney At Law

 Please wait...

-I don’t like to throw around the word “hero” but, since I’m reviewing a comic book adaptation, it seems appropriate.
+I don’t like to throw around the word “hero,” but since I’m reviewing a comic book adaptation, it seems appropriate.
 The next time that you see me on a plane, you need to offer me your first-class seat because I am an absolute hero for sitting through this garbage so that you don’t have to.
-Not only can I save you the time of watching this wreck but I can save you the time of reading the rest of this review.
-Don’t watch She-Hulk Attorney At Law.
-It possesses no redeeming qualities sufficient enough to overcome its inherent problems.
+Not only can I save you the time of watching this wreck, but I can save you the time of reading the rest of this review.
+Don’t watch She-Hulk Attorney at Law.
+It possesses no redeeming qualities sufficient to outweigh its inherent problems.

-Ok, if you’re still reading, then I assume that you like punishment, or are looking for just enough info to piss off your blue-haired Pelosi-loving sister-in-law at the Thanksgiving table.
+Ok, if you’re still reading, I assume you like punishment or are looking for just enough info to piss off your blue-haired Pelosi-loving sister-in-law at the Thanksgiving table.
 Either way, buckle up.

-She-Hulk Attorney At Law is a contrived and uninspired mess from the moment of its first fade-in, which happens to be on an unnatural exposition dump, all the way to its intentionally self-aware snooze of a conclusion.
-That’s right, the show makes a point of letting the viewer know that it doesn’t want an exciting ending.
-So, instead of the traditionally meaningless MCU 3rd act CGI battle, we get even more meaningless nothing.
+She-Hulk: Attorney at Law is a contrived, uninspired mess from its very first fade-in—an awkward exposition dump—straight through to its intentionally self-aware snooze of a conclusion.
+Yes, the show proudly tells the audience that it doesn’t want an exciting ending.
+So instead of the usual meaningless MCU third-act CGI battle, we get something even less meaning: actual nothingness.

-That’s not hyperbole.
-We get absolutely nothing.
-By the time that Jen gets back from her trip out of the show’s reality and into the “real world,” (sounds fun, right.
-It’s not.) the action is over, the police have arrested the bad guys and we’re off to a family meal.
+And that’s not hyperbole.
+By the time Jen returns from her trip outside the show’s reality and into the “real world” (which sounds fun—it’s not), the action is over, the police have arrested the bad guys, and we’re off to a family meal.

-At this point, I’d normally give a plot summary of the show.
-However, since the show has no plot, it’s impossible.
-Jen gets turned into a hulk, spends a few moments wrapping up some silly lawsuits, has sex with some strangers, and comes to terms with her transformation.
-That took 9 thirty-minute episodes and, again, is not a plot.
-It’s just stuff that happened.
+At this point, I’d normally give a plot summary, but She-Hulk has no plot to summarize.
+Jen gets turned into a Hulk, handles a few goofy lawsuits, sleeps with some strangers, and comes to terms with her transformation.
+That took nine thirty-minute episodes, and yet it’s still not a plot—it’s just a list of things that happened.

 X Marks the Spot - Follow us Today!!